HOW AIR RIDE ADAPTIVE SUSPENSION WORKS

 d.
 Maximum Ground Clearance: 2 inches higher than Normal Height (full-size SUVs only).

 i.
-Available on 4WD vehicles with 4LOW.
+Available on 4WD vehicles with 4LOW except the GMC HUMMER EV.
 Maximum Ground Clearance is only available in 4LOW mode.

 Automatic Entry and Exit